 Contaminated waste wood fuels (A1 – A4 fuel or grade A – D):

-The high fuel flexibility ensured by AET technology allows fuel from many sources and thus the possibility to control and minimise the major part of the operational cost.
+The high fuel flexibility ensured by AET technology allows fuel from many sources and thereby the possibility to control and minimise the major part of the operational cost.

 Trimmings from forests are used on many plants, e.g. FunderMax-Neudörfl